-At Dean College the future is what you make it.
+At Dean College, the future is what you make it.
 And we give students the tools they need to make that future a reality.
-From rigorous academics and conservatory-level training to unmatched support, Dean has a remarkable track record of taking students who have a passion for the arts wherever they want to go.
-Dean offers bachelor’sand associate degrees in dance and theatre, as well as a bachelor’s in arts and entertainment management and an associate degree in media studies and communications.
+From rigorous academics and conservatory-level training to unmatched support, Dean has a remarkable track record of taking students who have a passion for the arts to wherever they want to go.

 The Joan Phelps Palladino School of Dance

 In the Bachelor of Fine Arts program,our demanding conservatory-level training in ballet, jazz, tap, modern, and related techniques combined with targeted allied studies will help you develop the skills and artistry necessary for a successful career as a performer or choreographer.
 At Dean, you will hone your craft by participating in numerous performances, and you’ll set out to create a body of work beginning in your first semester. dean.edu/dance

 Combining our rigorous, well-roundedtraining in all techniques with a purposeful liberal arts curriculum, our Bachelor of Arts program is ideal for those pursuing dance teaching, studio management, pre-athletic training, performance, dance studies, choreography, performing arts studies, or other related fields.
 Starting your first year, you’ll have opportunities to perform, create, and engage in the liberal arts as well as in real-world dance experiences. dean.edu/dance